dmcnulty27/PHI-696/Project-2/README.md

 6. Explain the difference - using natural language - between the description logic expressions:

-I will make the assumption (if allowed) the Role is Biological Parent of. and C is the concept Capricorn child I will assume {a} to be Donnie
 ⊔ ⊓ ⊧ ⊭ ⊦ ⊬ ⊏ ⊐ ⊑ ⊒ C ¬ ≡ ≠ ≥ ≤ ∃ ∀

 (a) ∃r.C and ∀r.C